IMPORTANT UPDATE ON TRAIDCRAFT CRISIS

 Traidcraft Exchange is a charity and the sister organisation of Traidcraft plc.
 Some of its funding comes from the sale of Fairtrade goods by Traidcraft Plc.
 Traidcraft Exchange develops projects to help producers to maximise their income or work in cooperatives.
 It promotes women, educates producers about environmental issues and sustainability and advocates for a world where all trade is fair.
 Visit their website (www.traidcraft.co.uk) to find out more about how they protect producers.
 You can make a donation, sign up for emails or get involved in their campaigns.

 And don’t forget to tell other people about Traidcraft and encourage them to do the same.
 Please do all you can to prevent this amazing company from disaster.

 If you would like to read further information please check out the following:

 The local story

-The Fairtrade Stall at Ferryhill started trading in 2010 and through regularly providing an opportunity on Sunday mornings for people to purchase fairly traded goods from Traidcraft has in its first four years seen over £14,000 of goods sold.
+The Fairtrade Stall at Ferryhill started trading in 2010 and through regularly providing an opportunity on Sunday mornings for people to purchase fairly traded goods from Traidcraft has in its first eight years seen £34,000 of goods sold.